Globally Connected @ FIT

 The poster is designed by Cultural Fellow Johanna Nager.

-Getting in Touch with Dress in Aegean Prehistory
+Getting in Touch with Aegean Dress

 How do archaeologists study the production and consumption of clothes in prehistoric times?
 In what ways was dress important in prehistoric communities?
 Why should contemporary fashion designers learn about textile archaeology and dressing in antiquity?
 After briefly presenting the fundamentals of practicing textile archaeology without archaeological textiles - the most common case for archaeological projects in prehistory - and reviewing the technology and the practices used, Mina Nikolovieni will introduce ways of examining the notion of dress for early Greek communities.